“Oh, no! Tomorrow is Monday again, and I don’t feel like going to work.”

-Almost everyone has to work something to earn their living, right?
-This is how the world functions.
+Almost everyone has to do work of some kind to earn a living, right?
+It is how the world functions.
 The question is: Do we do a job that we love?
 Are we living to work, or are we working to live?

 The young man: I see potential in it.